AdamHutchison/flex/README.md

 # Flux Framework

-The Flux framework is a work in progress and has been designed as a personal starting point for web applications.
+The Flux framework is a work in progress and has been designed as a personal starting point for building web API's.

 ## Modules
 Flux consists of many smaller modules that handle specific pieces of the frameworks functionality.
 See the readme of each for documentation: